Daddy (Korn song)

-"Daddy" is a song recorded and performed by American nu metal band Korn for their self-titled debut album (1994).
-It is the album's 12th and final track.
+"Daddy" is a song recorded and performed by American nu metal band Korn for their first album Korn (1994).

 Concept

-Jonathan Davis has stated that the song is about a painful experience of being molested as a child and not being believed.
+Jonathan Davis has stated that the song is about a painful and tragic experience of being molested as a child and not being believed.
 However, he denied it was about physical or sexual abuse at the hands of his father, and the title and some concepts within the song stem from his parents not believing him.
 The song caused many to assume that Jonathan's father Rick Davis had molested his son.
 It is a source of embarrassment for Rick, though his son has gone on the record in many interviews saying it was actually written about a family friend.
 Jonathan and Rick both decided not to say who the person was.

 In an early Kerrang! magazine interview, Davis commented on the song:

 In an interview with Rolling Stone, Davis stated that he was comfortable performing the song when it was played as part of the album's 20th anniversary.
-However, in a 2022 interview with Metal Hammer said he didn't want to perform it again.
+However, in a 2022 interview with Metal Hammer, Davis said that he felt he owed it to the fans to play the song during said tour, and that he doesn't want to perform it again.
 Davis has also uploaded a video discussing the song to YouTube.
-In the video, he said that the abuser was his babysitter; who had since died.
+In the video, he said that the abuser was his babysitter; his abuser had since died.

 Music and structure

-The song eventually leads to Davis being stranded in a room, and shouting hostile things presumably to the abuser, which then leads to Davis weeping for a long period of time as a lullaby by vocalist Judith Kiener is heard.
+The song eventually leads to Davis being stranded in a room and shouting hostile things, presumably to the abuser, which then leads to Davis weeping for a long period of time as a lullaby by vocalist Judith Kiener is heard.
 The band continues on playing an instrumental version until eventually a door is heard shutting.
 The rest of the band did not know that the song was about Davis' childhood prior to recording.

 After about five minutes of silence at the end of the song, a discussion can be heard; an audio clip that producer Ross Robinson found inside an abandoned house.
 The argument revolves around a man named Michael and his wife named Geri conversing about the installation of a car part (apparently an exhaust manifold on a Dodge Dart).
 Michael can be heard verbally abusing Geri over the merits of the installation.
 This hidden track is called "Michael & Geri".